cmyager/Callouts/README.md

 * DM Reports: Allow a user to request a raid report in a private channel.
 This worked in my old python version
 * Redo Create Event Page: make it pretty / add Event RSVP
 * Fix Roles: I need to figure out more of how this works before turning it on.
+* Login is not viewable on mobile
+* reduce api calls.
+I think there are a few times where it gets throttled

 ### Minor